faisal-shah/dotfiles/README.md

 some reason, next-2.9 or whatever the version reports for the lastest from github messes with tmux and powerline doesn't show up.

+Make sure the pip3 show whatever command doesn't print out a message saying pip needs to be updated or anything like that.
+It uses the output as is to figure out the path where powerline is installed .. probably should fix that.

 Need to change the colors of the terminal to solarized dark.

 Need to modify